 A student will be exempted from instruction on Acquired Immunity Deficiency Syndrome (AIDS) or Family Life Education unit upon receipt of a written notification to the principal for such exemption from his or her parent or legal guardian.
 Please see the letter regarding the Human Growth and Development instruction in the back of this handbook.

 Extended Learning Time

 Extended learning time is 40 minutes per day.
-Sustained Silent Reading (SSR) is required of all students during this time for a minimum of two days per week.
-Students may also seek out extra help, make-up tests, participate in band and/or chorus.
+Students may need extra help, make-up tests, or participate in band or chorus.

 Honor Roll Criteria